KishanYern/New-Portfolio-Website/README.md

 ## Local Development

 Clone the repository and run `npm i` to install all local dependancies.
-Then run 'npm run start' to set up the local host.
+Then run `npm run start` to set up the local host.